kaivan1106/to-do-list/README.md

 second command :
 npm install express mongoose jsonwebtoken bcryptjs dotenv cors

-after this you can run the backend and for you need to run the command : nodemon app.js
+after this you can run the backend and for that you need to run the command : nodemon app.js